zhanglab2021/CPIA_Dataset/dataset/CPIA-Mini/ReadMe.md

 # CPIA-Mini

-The CPIA-Mini dataset is a lightweight and categorically balanced CPIA fraction.
+The CPIA-Mini dataset is a lightweight and categorically balanced CPIA fraction, which includes 3,383,970 images.
 In this dataset, sample number ratio of XL, L, M, and S is around 1:16:32:32.

 <img width="1076" alt="image" src="https://github.com/zhanglab2021/CPIA_Dataset/assets/91015667/b783e21c-c67e-4ceb-a1d8-e6b5294e7481">